techidaily/site-android-frp/source/_posts/in-2024-about-realme-note-50-frp-bypass-by-drfone-android.md

 The ****Realme Note 50 FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Realme Note 50 device after it has been reset.
 By requesting the Google account credentials tied to the Realme Note 50 device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Realme Note 50 device.
 In essence, the Realme Note 50 FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Realme Note 50 device, providing additional protection.
-Each [Realme device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Realme device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Realme Note 50 device.
 It activates when you perform a factory reset on your Realme smartphone without signing out of the associated Google account.

 ### Usage of Realme Note 50 FRP Code